Introduction to IELTS

 Since its introduction in 1989, IELTS preparation has become one of the most trusted forms of English-language assessment and is accepted by over 8,000 universities, employers and immigration organisations worldwide.
 IELTS testing methods focus on the candidate’s practical ability to use English in real-life situations.

-There are two different types of IELTS test:
+There are two different types of IELTS test and once graded, your IELTS score is valid for two years.

 - Academic IELTS is for international students who wish to study at a UK university or join an institute of higher education.